 Since the beginning of the COVID-19 pandemic, I've been offering video telehealth sessions.
 In-person session are still an option too.
 Call or text for more details.

-I’ve been treating Eating Disorders since 2005 when I was asked to facilitate an ANAD group – this was a free weekly drop in support group for people suffering from all types of Eating Disorders.
+I’ve been treating Eating Disorders since 2005 when I was asked to facilitate an ANAD Eating Disorders Support Group.
 It was a rewarding experience to bring together people of various ages and sizes, with different stories for the purpose of healing their relationships with food, and body.

 This experience informed my decision to devote much of my career to the treatment and study of eating disorders and related issues.
 The stresses that precede the development of an eating disorder are varied, yet similar.
 It is my job to help each individual take the journey through their own experience and feelings to come to root causes and assist them to heal those emotional wounds that began and sustained their battle with food, weight and negative body image.

 Bachelor Degree in Mathematics Education, University of Wisconsin – Madison